-- Post practicum opportunities directly to the school's Career Development job database, ROL Handshake at https://www.sph.emory.edu/careers/employers/post-jobs/index.html. - Email the practicum opportunity to Career Development at rsphcareerdev@emory.edu.
+- Post practicum opportunities directly to the school's Career Services job database, The Rollins Opportunity Link (ROL), also known as Symplicity, at https://sph-emory- csm.symplicity.com/employers/index.php?cck=1&au=&ck. - Email the practicum opportunity to Career Services at rsphcareerservices@emory.edu for school-wide distribution via an email listserv and posting to the school's Career Services job board.
 Please include the complete job description, location, duration, stipend/salary, and instructions on how to apply. - Recruit an individual student.
-You are welcome to work directly with an RSPH student to create a practicum opportunity. - Work directly with a department by contacting the Assistant/Associate Director of Academic Programs (ADAP) or the Practicum Faculty Advisor.
+You are welcome to work directly with an RSPH student to create a practicum opportunity. - Contact Career Services at rsphcareerservices@emory.edu or 404-727-9957.
+Career Services can advertise, collect, sort, and forward resumes and cover letters of select applicants who best meet your practicum needs and qualifications. - Work directly with a department by contacting the Assistant/Associate Director of Academic Programs (ADAP) or the Practicum Faculty Advisor.